 So problem of communication is problem of viewpoint or ego.
 If you stick to your ego, communication is not possible.
 Or it takes long, long time.
 Maybe waste of time sometime.
-So one of the two should give up his own viewpoint and feel sympathy-sympathetic to-to others.
+So one of the two should give up his own viewpoint and feel sympathy-sympathetic to others.
 That is only way to communicate.
 Hai.

-Student D: Rōshi, often when I'm chanting [2-4 words] I'm sitting zazen, when it [6-8 words] particularly the Heart Sūtra in English.
-And it started out different-the meaning of the words.
-Is this thinking of the meaning of the words [6-8 words]?
+Student D: Rōshi, often when I'm chanting, I'm sitting zazen, when it... particularly the Heart Sūtra in English.
+And it started out different -the meaning of the words.
+Is this thinking of the meaning of the words...?

-Suzuki-rōshi: Meaning of the words-yeah, if you chant in English, naturally, you know, you will think of-think about the meaning too.
-But it is not actually-it is something which-which we-appears or which come to your mind immediately.
+Suzuki-rōshi: Meaning of the words-yeah, if you chant in English, naturally you will think about the meaning too.
+It is something which appears or which come to your mind immediately.
 You see the characters, or immediately you say something.
 It is not just sound.

-The Prajñāpāramitā Sūtra is-the meaning of the sūtra is about emptiness, you know.
-So each word suggest [to] you the reality of the emptiness.
-So, especially when you chant Prajñāpāramitā Sūtra, it is just words which suggest [to] you the emptiness.
+The Prajñāpāramitā Sūtra is-the meaning of the sūtra is about emptiness.
+So each word suggest to you the reality of the emptiness.
+So, especially when you chant Prajñāpāramitā Sūtra, it is just words which suggest to you the emptiness.
 It is like you cross your legs, and to have your mudrā, and you take breathing.
 Same thing.

-Maybe before you understand the meaning of the sūtra, you know, then you may be wondering in your mind, "What does it mean?"
-Then that is not, you know, zazen.
+Maybe before you understand the meaning of the sūtra, then you may be wondering in your mind, "What does it mean?"
+Then that is not zazen.
 That is reading.
 Do you understand?
 The chanting sūtra is something which you can do after you know the meaning.
 It is not reading.
 It is expressing your understanding through words.
 Do you understand the difference?